felixop8/Repeat-Counter/readme.md

 ## Description

-_This Address Book has been created as a project for the first week of php at Epicodus.
-It is a demonstration of how to use the framework Silex and how to template with Twig.
-The application allows the users to introduce a contact and save it, with the option of deleting all the contact list._
+_Web app that return how frequently a word appears in a given string.
+This website has been created as a project for the second week of php at Epicodus.
+It serves as a demonstration of the use of Behavior-driven development(BDD) and Red-Green-Refactor._

 ## Specifications

-* #### Behavior: User input.

-    * _Input Example: Name: Felix, Last name: Oporto, Phone number: 234124545, Address: 543 NE Lawrence Ave #5B._

-    * _Example Output: You created a new contact!!
-Felix Oporto, Phone number: 234124545, Address: 543 NE Lawrence Ave #5B ._

-* #### User click "create another account", app return to home page and display list of all contacts.

-    * _Input Example: Click "create another account"._

-    * _Example Output: app return to root directory, display all the contacts entered._

-* #### User click delete button, app navigates to delete_contact page, display "Contact list cleared!" and  delete all the contact stored.

-    * _Input Example: Click "delete"._

-    * _Example Output: Contact list cleared!._

-* #### User click "home", app return to home page and delete list of contacts.
+* #### Behavior: User input a word and a string of words.
+User submit form and app returns how frequently the word appear in the given string.

-    * _Input Example: click "home"._
+    * _Input Example: Word: "fear"; String: "The only thing we should fear is fear itself"._

-    * _Example Output: app return to root directory, no contact list displayed._
+    * _Example Output: 2 ._

 ## Setup/Installation Requirements